WICG/view-transitions/feature_details.md

 }
 ```

 * The first rendering lifecycle update after the promise returned by the API resolves is when the animations for this transition are started.
-This frame also determines the end value for all properties animated during this transition, similar to the step on the previous Document to cache the start value for its elements.
+This frame also determines the end value for animated properties of shared elements in the new Document, similar to the step on the previous Document to cache the start value for its elements.

 * The developer can register another event listener to be notified when all animations associated with this transition have been finished.
-A caveat to note here is that since the transition is executed with a live DOM for the new Document, any changes to the shared elements in the new Document before this event will have undefined behaviour.
+A caveat to note here is that since the transition is executed with a live DOM for the new Document, any changes to the shared elements in the new Document before this event is dispatched will have undefined behaviour.

 ### Transition Specification
 This section covers the details for capturing element snapshots from the previous Document, declaring animations on elements from both Documents and how content from both Documents is combined during the transition.